 The City of Copperas Cove is next door to Fort Hood, neighboring the City of Killeen.
 Much of the city’s success can be contributed to Fort Hood, but the city offers more than just an adjacent home to the military base.
 Copperas Cove has a variety of business, several manufacturers, beautiful outdoor attractions and a population of 32,478.
 Ogletree Gap is a city park and pavilion where the original town site was located.
 Now, the park has stone structures of the old town and the city’s first post office.

 “People are attracted to Cedar Park because it is an energetic and vibrant community that is the best of both worlds – proximity to big city amenities yet unmatched small-town charm and strong sense of community.
-Cedar Park’s natural beauty complements the Central Texas outdoor lifestyle - with 47 city parks, 22 miles of trails and close proximity to Lake Travis and the Texas Hill Country.
-Cedar Park also happens to be located in the top-rated Leander and Round Rock Independent School Districts and remains one of the safest mid-sized cities in Texas.”
+Cedar Park’s natural beauty complements the Central Texas outdoor lifestyle – with 47 city parks, 22 miles of trails and close proximity to Lake Travis and the Texas Hill Country.
+Cedar Park also happens to be located in the top-rated Leander and Round Rock Independent School Districts and remains one of the safest mid-d cities in Texas.”

 – Brenda Eivens, City Manager, City of Cedar Park